FAQ about the 2026 Summer Catalyst Research Program

 Q: Can my student participate in other activities during the program?

-The lab day ends at 4:30 PM, leaving evenings free.
-However, the program is intensive and requires full daily attendance, so overlapping commitments during lab hours (summer school, jobs, other programs) are not compatible.
+The lab day starts at 10:00 AM and runs until 4:30/5:00 PM.
+The program is intensive and requires full daily attendance, so overlapping commitments during lab hours (summer school, jobs, other programs) are not compatible.

 Cost & Financial Aid